 Goyal said these were all legacy issues as Congress had left the sector moribund when it was voted out.
 He pointed to Rajasthan, saying Congress had left behind a legacy of Rs 15,000 crore annual loss.
 Goyal said UDAY, the scheme to restore financial health of discoms, would change the situation.

-- JPL, Sterlite power plants operating below capacity Read more
+- Solar power capacity to be increased Read more